jmmander/solace/DISCUSSION.md

 Thanks for checking out my code!

 This project is split across 4 different PRs, each branching off the previous one.
 I structured it this way to make the code easily testable and review-friendly.
-For running the application, I recommend using the `clean-up` branch as it contains all the changes and updates.
+For running the application, I recommend using the `phone-to-text-migration` branch as it contains all the changes and updates.

 ## Future Improvements